 Windows users have the ability to hide the Taskbar, but the menu bar on macOS is a constant presence.
 This isn’t necessarily bad because the menu bar doesn’t really take up that much room.
 If you want to hide it, however, you now can.

-It’s important to note that if you want to take advantage of this feature, you must first upgrade your OS X installation to 10.11 El Capitan, which adds quite a few great new features.
+This feature was added in Mac OS X 10.11 El Capitan, which added quite a few great new features.
 One of these new features, which hasn’t gotten a lot of coverage is the ability to hide and show the menu bar, a mainstay not just in OS X, but Macs in general dating back to the earliest versions of the Mac System.

 The thing is though, the menu bar always remains no matter what you’re doing on your Mac (unless you’re viewing a video full screen or playing a game).
 While it doesn’t necessarily take up a ton of vertical space, it would be nice if you could have it all, which you now can.